 - A child who is younger than three years old; or who is three years old or older if the parent, guardian, or individual responsible for caring for the child cannot place the face mask safely on the child's face.

-- An individual with a disability that prevents wearing a face mask.
-Qualifying disabilities may include extreme claustrophobia, difficulty breathing, or deaf or hard of hearing.
+- An individual with a medical condition, mental health condition, or intellectual or developmental disability that prevents wearing a face mask.
+Qualifying conditions may include extreme claustrophobia, difficulty breathing, or deaf or hard of hearing.
 Students are required to provide documentation of the condition to the University Accessibility Center.
 Employees are required to provide documentation of the condition to Faculty Relations or Human Resources.
 Should the use of a face mask not be advised, individuals must maintain proper physical distancing of 6 feet or more at all times and follow all disease prevention guidelines.

-- An individual maintaining physical distancing while exercising at an indoor recreational or fitness center.
+- An individual maintaining at least six feet of physical distancing from any individual from a separate household while exercising at an indoor recreational or fitness center.

 - While actively eating or drinking in a stationary location while maintaining physical distancing between households.